Chapter Twenty Three - Gold Fever

 Sally started walking to the dig site followed by the doctor and the Wolverine.
-She had made it through most of the crowd when she placed a hand on Grace's back.
+She made it through most of the crowd and placed a hand on Grace's back.
 "Grace, you can stop digging."

-Grace spun around and stared at Sally then screamed, "Sally!"
+Grace spun around and stared at Sally, and then screamed, "Sally!"
 She dropped her shovel and grabbed the girl in a big bear hug, lifting her off her feet.
 "How... how did you?"
 She started crying.
 Through her tears she asked Sally, "Where's Wolf?"

 "He made it out.
 He saved me."